The cable run is still a cable run.

 When the GC slips, the crew flexes.
 When the GC slips again, the change-order writes itself.
 The two weeks idle becomes two weeks billed elsewhere.

 AV scope creep is documented in writing, in the truck, before the GC walks it back.
-Treasury pulls the deltas from the original BOM.
+Treasury (coming soon) will pull the deltas from the original BOM.

 Hyperion isn't built for AV yet.
 It will be.
-Founders Circle members get the first build.
+Founding Charter members get the first build.

 The honest answers,